 Here are some ways to retain members using content:

 A lot of attention to detail must be put into deciding how to onboard customers to reduce churn.
+This is the first time they will use your product and it is a very important milestone in your customer success.

 When creating content for members, focus on content that provides an “aha” moment — a wow factor.
 You can use customer analytic tools in your email or site platform to create segments and analyze data on member behavior.
 Keep the information you find at the center of your retention efforts to reduce membership churn.

 Customer intelligence data can boost member satisfaction on your site.
 It helps customers feel supported.
 They will assume you have mind-reading capabilities because you’re giving them exactly what they want before they even ask for it.
 An example of this is Trello.
 They sent an email based on their “Never Miss a Deadline” blog showing how to set custom due date reminders.
-Trello capitalized on the fact that the due date function is one of the most popular features.
+Trello capitalized on the fact that the due date function is one of their most popular features.

 Email subscribers got a recap of the due date feature and how to customize reminders for it.
 Trello also included summaries of other new features in the same email.
+Their conversion rate went up, their customer expectations were set, and they made their customer feel seen.

 When creating content for members, focus on content that provides an “aha” moment — a wow factor.

 Zendesk conducted a study and found that 67% of people would rather use a self-service help center than speak to a customer service rep. A decent help and resource center will help retain your members, as it will increase satisfaction and cut down the time that they have to spend talking to agents.
+Sometimes, keeping customers doesn't have to be all about taking care of customer complaints.
+They will be happy with a good and well structured help center.

 To start a help center, you need to make good use of collected data to find out the most frequently asked questions.
 You can also include information about under-utilized features and services.
 Provide content on how these overlooked services will help your members.
 Who knows, maybe one of these undiscovered features will be the next star of your service?